Choose Language

 In the event of a breach, a documented penetration testing report shows that your company took reasonable steps to secure systems, potentially reducing legal liability or regulatory penalties.

-Consider this example: If your SaaS platform is undergoing ISO 27001 certification, a penetration test report may be the deciding document that helps auditors assess whether you meet Annex A controls related to vulnerability management.
+Consider this example: If your SaaS platform is undergoing ISO 27001 certification, a penetration report may be the deciding document that helps auditors assess whether you meet Annex A controls related to vulnerability management.

 Or if your enterprise customer demands security assurance before signing a contract, the pen test report becomes the “proof” that your product is secure by design.